hoho/concat.js/README.md

 `noFragment` indicates that **concat.js** shouldn't use documentFragment and should put the result directly to `parentNode`.

-Return value is an array of memorized results (see below).
-If `parentNode` is undefined, result's documentFragment will be prepended to this array.
+Return value is a dictionary of memorized results (see below).
+If `parentNode` is undefined, result's documentFragment will be inserted into this dictionary with `dom` key.

 ## Usage example